superstar54/blase/docs/source/index.rst

 =================================
 Welcome to blase's documentation!
 =================================
-Blase is a Python package for drawing and rendering atoms and molecules objects using blender.
+Blase is a Python package for editing and rendering atoms and molecules objects using blender.
 A Python interface that allows for automating workflows.

 >>> from blase.batoms import Batoms
 >>> h2o = Batoms('h2o', {'O': [[0, 0, 0.40]], 'H': [[0, -0.76, -0.2], [0, 0.76, -0.2]]})

 |logo|

-Support features:
+Features:

-* Model: space-filling, ball-stick, polyhedral, cavity
+* Model: space-filling, ball-stick, polyhedral, cavity and so on.
 * File type: cif, xyz, cube, pdb, json, VASP-out and so on.
-* Isosurface
+* Volumetric data (Isosurface)
 * Animation
 * GUI
+* ``Flexible``: Python script, run interactively or in background.
+* ``High quality rendering``:  3D models
+* ``Free, Open Source``: Easy to download and install.
+* ``Cross-platform``: (Linux, Windows, macOS)

 .. toctree::